anthony-zhou/verdant-leaf/_authors/jamie.md

 ---
-short_name: jamie
+short_name: Anthony
-name: Jamie Miller
+name: Anthony Miller
 position: Chief Editor
 ---
-Jamie is an avid fruit grower based in the south of France.
+Anthony is an avid fruit grower based in the south of France.